manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 <!-- example Example_1 -->

-To check whether SphinxSE has been successfully compiled into MySQL, launch newly built servers, run mysql client and issue `SHOW ENGINES` query.
+To verify that SphinxSE has been successfully compiled into MySQL, start the newly built server, run the MySQL client, and issue the `SHOW ENGINES` query.
 You should see a list of all available engines.
-Manticore should be present and "Support" column should contain "YES":
+Manticore should be present, and the "Support" column should display "YES":

 <!-- request -->